Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 **The following are Privatized Business Partners: IHG, Campbell Crossing, University/College faculty, Fortera Credit Union, Bank of America, and Home Health Care.

-3. Contractor personnel who are ineligible for a CAC may obtain an extended pass at the request of their Contract Officer Representative (COR).
+3. Contractor personnel who are ineligible for a CAC may obtain an Air Assault Card at the request of their Contract Officer Representative (COR).
 RAPIDGate is a voluntary program due to associated costs.

 5. Access procedures for all personnel may change at any time due to installation security requirements.